 How do I apply for a Non Lucrative Visa?
 First, find your consulate.
 Next, follow the link to the page I’ve created for that consulate.
 Each consulate has distinct procedures so be sure to follow the directions for your specific consulate.

 Is an appointment required to apply?
 This will vary by consulate.
-Each of my individual consulate instruction pages provides a direct link to that consulate’s appointment scheduler, if appointments are required.
+I created individual consulate instruction pages linking to that consulate’s appointment scheduler.
 Make one, and only one, appointment for each applicant.

 Must applications be made in person?
 Yes, for all consulates, all applicants must apply in person, including minor children.
-Bummer for those who must travel from far away to reach your consulate, but unavoidable.
+Bummer for those who must travel from far away to reach your consulate.

 Does each family member need her own visa?
 Yes.
 Each family member, including minor children, needs their own visa.
 Each will be assigned a unique NIE number (Número de Identidad de Extranjero).